moliver28/research-handbook/content/handbook/engineering/development/sec/secure/secret-detection/documentation/_index.md

 First, when considering this, you should consider the intended audience.

-Is the documentation intedend for
+Is the documentation intended for

 - end users or customers?
 - GitLab teammates or external engineers?
 - managers or C-level executives?